3306 Participants Needed

 The trial information does not specify whether you need to stop taking your current medications.
 It's best to discuss this with the trial coordinators or your doctor.

-What data supports the effectiveness of the treatment strategies for coronary artery disease screening in kidney transplant candidates?
+What evidence suggests that this trial's screening strategies could be effective for coronary artery disease in kidney transplant candidates?

 JG